Machine classification for probe based quantum thermometry

-For the purpose of visualization, we focus on datasets with $N_d = 2$ observables.
-Figs.~\ref{fig:data_structures}(a)-(g) show plots of $\langle \sigma_y\rangle_t$ and $\langle \sigma_z \rangle_t$, evaluated at the same time, with the color of each point representing the corresponding temperature.
-The conditions are similar to those of Figs.~\ref{fig:jc}(c),(d): i.e., $T\in [0.1,2]$ and $\gamma \in [0.1,2]$.
+The conditions are similar to those of Figs.~\ref{fig:Rabi}.
 As can be seen, irrespective of the value of $\gamma$, points are clearly segmented by temperature, and changes from the hot to the cold regions are always smooth.
-There are very few regions, for instance, where hot and cold points are mixed together.
+There are very few regions, for instance, where hot and cold points mix together.
 This explains why the KNN algorithm is successful.
-One should also bear in mind that usually we use more than 2 observations.
-Although not easy to visualize, similar considerations apply, as is confirmed by the fact that the MSE decreases with the number of measurements.
+One should also bear in mind that one often uses more than $d = 2$ observations, which help to further disentangle the cold and hot regions.